 Prospective students and their families are invited to visit the University of the Arts campus to experience firsthand what a dynamic, friendly place it is.

-Information sessions and campus tours are held Monday through Friday at 10:30 am and 12:30 pm during the Fall and Spring semesters, as well as the summer.
+Information sessions and campus tours are held Monday through Friday at 10:00 am and 1:00 pm during the Fall and Spring semesters, as well as the summer.
 The Office of Admissions holds tours on select Saturdays, and during Open House.
 A tour will be included for students participating in our on-campus Portfolio Review, Audition & Interview Days; these students need not register for a separate tour.

 Campus tours are structured specifically for high school students (9-12 grade) and current college students considering enrolling in an Undergraduate or Pre-College Summer Institute program.
 We cannot accommodate elementary or middle school students on our tours.